-HDHP Benefits You pay Page In-network medical preventive care: PPO: Nothing 42 Non-PPO: Covered under Traditional medical coverage subject to deductible Medical/surgical services provided by physicians: Diagnostic and treatment services provided in the office PPO: 5% for covered office visits and 5% of other covered professional services including X-ray and lab 50 Non-PPO: 25% of covered professional services Services provided by a hospital: Inpatient PPO: 5% of covered hospital charges 76 Non-PPO: 25% of covered hospital charges Services provided by a hospital: Outpatient PPO: 5% of covered hospital charges 79 Non-PPO: 25% of covered hospital charges Emergency benefits: Accidental injury Regular benefits 82 Emergency benefits: Medical emergency Regular benefits 83 Mental health and substance use disorder treatment: Regular cost-sharing 84 Prescription drugs: Retail pharmacy (up to a 30- Network pharmacy 94 day supply) Generic/Preferred: Member pays 25% Non-Preferred: Member pays 40% Non-network pharmacy Generic/Preferred: Member pays 25% and any difference between our allowance and the cost of the drug
+HDHP Benefits You pay Page In-network medical preventive care: In-network: Nothing 42 Out-of-network: Covered under Traditional medical coverage subject to deductible Medical/surgical services provided by physicians: Diagnostic and treatment services provided in the office In-network: 5% for covered office visits and 5% of other covered professional services including X-ray and lab 50 Out-of-network: 25% of covered professional services Services provided by a hospital: Inpatient In-network: 5% of covered hospital charges 79 Out-of-network: 25% of covered hospital charges Services provided by a hospital: Outpatient In-network: 5% of covered hospital charges 82 Out-of-network: 25% of covered hospital charges Emergency benefits: Accidental injury Regular benefits 85 Emergency benefits: Medical emergency Regular benefits 86 Mental health and substance use disorder treatment: Regular cost-sharing 89

-Non-Preferred: Member pays 40% and any difference between our allowance and the cost of the drug Prescription drugs: Mail order (up to a 90-day supply) Generic/Preferred: Member pays 25% Non-Preferred: Member pays 40% 93 Dental care: All charges for diagnostic and preventive services which exceed Plan limits; and charges in excess of the scheduled amounts for restorations and extractions 44 Wellness and other special features: Flexible benefits options, online customer and claims services, Services for deaf and hearing impaired, High risk pregnancies, 24-hour Health Advice Line, Health Assessment and Personal Health Record 97 Protection against catastrophic costs (your catastrophic protection out-of-pocket maximum): Nothing after \$5,000/Self Only or \$10,000/Self Plus One or Self and Family enrollment per calendar year for PPO providers.
+HDHP Benefits You pay Page Prescription drugs: Retail pharmacy (up to a 30-day Network pharmacy 99 supply) Generic/Preferred: Member pays 25% Non-Preferred: Member pays 40% Non-network pharmacy Generic/Preferred: Member pays 25% and any difference between our allowance and the cost of the drug Non-Preferred: Member pays 40% and any difference between our allowance and the cost of the drug Prescription drugs: Mail order (up to a 90-day supply) Generic/Preferred: Member pays 25% 99 Non-Preferred: Member pays 40% Dental care: All charges for diagnostic and preventive services which exceed Plan limits; and charges in excess of the scheduled amounts for restorations and extractions 45 Wellness and other special features: Flexible benefits options, online customer and claims services, Services for deaf and hearing-impaired, high-risk pregnancies, 24-hour Nurse Advice Line, Health Risk Assessment Personal Health Record and Family Planning Care Program 104 Protection against catastrophic costs (your catastrophic protection out-of-pocket maximum): Nothing after \$6,000/Self Only or \$12,000/Self Plus One or Self and Family enrollment per calendar year for in-network providers.
 Some costs do not count toward this protection.
-29 Nothing after \$7,000/Self Only or \$14,000/Self Plus One or Self and Family enrollment per calendar year for non-PPO providers.
+29 Nothing after \$8,500/Self Only or \$17,000/Self Plus One or Self and Family enrollment per calendar year for out-of-network providers.
 Some costs do not count toward this protection.
+Only out-of-pocket expenses from out-of-network providers count towards those limits.